canonical/lxd/doc/reference/storage_zfs.md

 The `zfs` driver has the following limitations:

-Delegating part of a pool
-: ZFS doesn't support delegating part of a pool to a container user.
-  Upstream is actively working on providing this functionality.

 Restoring from older snapshots
 : ZFS doesn't support restoring from snapshots other than the latest one.
   You can, however, create new instances from older snapshots.